 He uses an endoscope, a thin tube attached to a magnified camera, often with an ultrasound probe at its tip, to examine the intestine, bile duct, pancreas, and surrounding structures for accurate diagnosis.
 When an abnormality is seen, it can be sampled or removed from the intestinal mucosal surface or deeper sampling can be achieved with the passage of a small needle (FNA/FNB ) through the scope under ultrasound for diagnosis.

-“Momentum is building to lead to significant improvements in the treatment of gastrointestinal cancer,” says Dr. Aslanian, who is associate director of Yale Medicine's Interventional Endoscopy Program.
-“I continuously seek to improve every endoscopic procedure I perform with attention, education and research.”
+“Momentum is building to lead to significant improvements in the endoscopic treatment of early gastrointestinal cancer,” says Dr. Aslanian, who is director of Yale Medicine's Interventional Endoscopy Fellowship Program.
+“I continuously seek to improve every endoscopic procedure I perform with attention to detail, education and research.”

-Dr. Aslanian, an associate professor of medicine (digestive diseases) at Yale School of Medicine, has been recognized as a “top doctor” in regional rankings.
+Dr. Aslanian, a professor of medicine (digestive diseases) at Yale School of Medicine, has authored numerous research publications and endoscopic guidelines and has been recognized as a “top doctor” in regional and national rankings.